wernerglinka/aiandyou/src/pages/index.md

   title: Mission
   image: "/uploads/aiandyou10.jpeg"
   prose: |
-    Our mission is to educate and engage underrepresented communities in artificial intelligence (AI).
-We’ll create solutions to minimize bias, educate leaders and strengthen our communities with AI.
+    AIandYou.org’s mission is to educate and engage marginalized communities about artificial intelligence (AI).
+    We’ll create solutions to minimize bias, educate leaders, and strengthen our communities through AI.

+    _Based in the Bay Area, AIandYou.org is a 501c-3 non-profit organization that creates dialogue in the community to promote AI education, develop research, and offer online resources to help marginalized communities learn about artificial intelligence._

 approach:
   title: Approach